 A combination of better compositions and light will set your shot apart from the poor images you want to avoid.

-As a beginner to landscape photography, invest plenty of time learning about the rules of composition.
+As a beginner to landscape and mountains photography, invest plenty of time learning about the rules of composition.
 They’re essential and go a long way to creating stunning images.

 This doesn’t mean you can’t break the rules of composition, though.

 You can use the environment, say trees, as the foreground to frame the mountain as your point of interest.
 You can also use the mountain’s reflection on a lake to add a playful abstract and almost painted texture to your image.

 Mountain photography can be a challenging genre as you need to put in a lot of work and effort to get the best images possible.
 You need to be patient, creative and use other principles, ideas, in order to come home with unique photos of the mountains.

 Don’t be afraid to trust your instincts and get creative.
 The end result might evoke more emotion than you expect!